mephisto83/a-frame-components/docs/radio.md

 When registering the `frame-radio` primitive, the following components and mappings are established:

 - **defaultComponents**: This section defines the default components that are attached to the primitive.
-For `frame-radio`, the `radio-component` is attached by default.
+For `frame-radio`, the `radiocomponent` is attached by default.

 - **mappings**: Mappings are used to connect primitive attributes to specific component properties.
-For `frame-radio`, the `options` and `value` attributes are mapped to `radio-component.options` and `radio-component.value` respectively.
+For `frame-radio`, the `options` and `value` attributes are mapped to `radiocomponent.options` and `radiocomponent.value` respectively.

 This structure allows for easy customization and integration of the `frame-radio` primitive within A-Frame scenes, providing a user-friendly interface for VR radio button functionality.

 ## Conclusion

 The `frame-radio` primitive extends A-Frame's capabilities by introducing an easy-to-use interface for creating radio button groups within VR environments.
-By leveraging the `radio-component`, it offers developers a straightforward way to incorporate selection mechanics into their VR experiences.
+By leveraging the `radiocomponent`, it offers developers a straightforward way to incorporate selection mechanics into their VR experiences.